thiagoasb/thiagoasb/README.md

 #### Always learning to became a programmer capable of solve more and more people problems, through programming.

-- 🖥️ Currently I am working as Robotic Automation Process
+- 🖥️ Currently I am working as Robotic Automation Process developer
 - 📚 I am studying mobile development, Kotlin and English

 <div>